"He can completely unplug for now": No more pumpkin-carrot diet for Derek Gee-West after Giro top-5

 Pumpkins and carrots for climbing gains

 "We choose lower fibre food on climbing days, for example, to make sure the gut is free and empty.
-We reduce wholegrain and vegetables to just certain types like zucchini, pumpkin, carrot," Sassi explains.
+We reduce wholegrains and vegetables to just certain types like zucchini, pumpkin, carrot," Sassi explains.

 At least after the Grand Tour, Gee-West will be allowed some "cheat days" with no further big goals in his calendar at the moment.
-"After the Giro, Derek will have some time when he’s not tracking the food and he can completely unplug which is good for the mental part," Sassi explains.
+"After the Giro, Derek will have some time when he’s not tracking the food, and he can completely unplug, which is good for the mental part," Sassi explains.

 You need to know when to switch off

-"I know focusing on your weight is just part of the sport, but you have to know when to switch off, enjoy life and recover.
+"I know focusing on your weight is just part of the sport, but you have to know when to switch off, enjoy life, and recover.
 Then when you’re at a training camp or something, it’s super easy to be dialled and get where you need to go," Gee-West says.

-"On a normal day, I would probably weigh everything up until dinner then just eyeball dinner knowing what I want left.
+"On a normal day, I would probably weigh everything up until dinner, then just eyeball dinner, knowing what I want left.
 That’s how I find a balance because I feel like if I weighed every single thing all day, it would crack me eventually.
-That being said as it gets closer to the Giro those are the little things that you dial in and it leaves a little bit of room for being more precise closer to the big goals."
+That being said, as it gets closer to the Giro, those are the little things that you dial in, and it leaves a little bit of room for being more precise closer to the big goals."

 loading